dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T330: Striving for justice leads to a more equitable society.
+### T330: Promoting justice and equity creates a better society.

 |Support|
 |---|